103 Energy Management with IoT

 How does IoT work?

-There are Different Sensors are embedded in IoT devices.
-They collect data from their surroundings.
-This data can be anything from temperature and humidity etc. The collected data is transmitted to a cloud infrastructure or local server.
-There are various connectivity options such as Wi-Fi, Bluetooth, cellular networks, or dedicated IoT protocols like Zigbee or LoRaWAN.
+Different Sensors are embedded in IoT devices.
+They collect data from their surroundings, such as temperature and humidity.
+The collected data is transmitted to a cloud infrastructure or local server.
+There are various connectivity options, such as Wi-Fi, Bluetooth, cellular networks, or dedicated IoT protocols like Zigbee or LoRaWAN.

 Real-World Examples of IoT